Brussels-based practice specializing in Shiatsu, bodywork & mindful movement

 • Li Shizhen.
 Qi Jing Ba Mai Kao (Study of the Eight Extraordinary Meridians).
 Ming Dynasty.

-• Huangdi Neijing (The Yellow Emperor’s Inner Classic): Suwen & Ling Shu.
+• Huangdi Neijing (Yellow Emperor’s Inner Classic): Suwen & Ling Shu.

 Modern Literature (Shiatsu & Acupuncture)